 Patients and clinical specimens

-Clinical liver specimens were derived from 54 HCC patients with surgical treatment at The University of Hong Kong–Shenzhen Hospital.
-HCC tissue samples were obtained from curative hepatic tumor resection except for the necrotic and hemorrhagic areas.
-The paired adjacent non-tumor tissues were more than 5 cm away from the tumor edge, where was estimated no tumor invasion.
-All tissue samples were snap-frozen immediately after resection and stored at -80 °C nitrogen canister until use.
+Clinical liver specimens were derived from 54 HCC patients with surgical treatment at The University of Hong Kong–Shenzhen Hospital (Guangdong Sheng, China).
+HCC tissue samples were obtained from curative hepatic tumor resection except for necrotic and hemorrhagic areas.
+The paired adjacent non-tumor tissues were more than 5 cm away from the tumor edge, where was estimated to have no tumor invasion.
+All tissue samples were snap-frozen immediately after resection and stored in a -80 °C nitrogen canister until use.
 This study was executed according to the ethical guidelines of the 1975 Declaration of Helsinki and was authorized by the Institutional Review Boards at The University of Hong Kong–Shenzhen Hospital [(2014)84].
-All HCC patients signed informed consent on the approval use of clinical specimens for research purposes.
+All HCC patients provided signed informed consent giving approval for the use of clinical specimens for research purposes.

 Human liver and HCC cell culture

-These human normal liver cell lines (LO2 and MIHA) and HCC cell lines (SK-Hep1, PLC5, Huh 7 and Hep3B) were obtained from the American Type Culture Collection (Manassas, VA, United States).
-All these cells were routinely maintained in high-glucose Dulbecco’s Modified Eagle’s medium (Gibco) with 100 mL/L fetal bovine serum (Thermo Scientific HyClone) and 10 mL/L MEM Non-Essential Amino Acids (Gibco) at 37 °C in a humidified incubator containing 50 mL/L CO2.
+Human normal liver cell lines (LO2 and MIHA) and HCC cell lines (SK-Hep1, PLC5, Huh 7, and Hep3B) were obtained from the American Type Culture Collection (Manassas, VA, United States).
+All cells were routinely maintained in high-glucose Dulbecco’s Modified Eagle’s medium (Gibco, Gaithersburg, MD, United States) with 100 mL/L fetal bovine serum (Thermo Scientific HyClone, Buffalo, NY, United States) and 10 mL/L MEM Non-Essential Amino Acids (Gibco) at 37 °C in a humidified incubator containing 50 mL/L CO2.

-Quantitative RT-polymerase chain reaction
+Quantitative real-time polymerase chain reaction

-1 μg of total RNA sample extracted from samples by TriZol reagent (Invitrogen) was mixed with DNase I (Invitrogen) and then was synthesized to cDNA by SuperScript II reverse transcriptase (Invitrogen).
-Real-time PCR profile to detect gene transcripts in cDNA template mixed with SYBR Green (Applied Biosystems) was performed on 7500 Real-Time PCR System apparatus (Applied Biosystems).
-The relative mRNA level of GAS2 (F5’-TG CAAATGCCCAAACAAGTTC-3’; GAS2-R5’-TTCTCCCACTCGGTATCTTCC TT-3’) was evaluated by relative quantification of an internal control gene expression based on the similar amplification efficiency.
-Statistical analyses were carried out by a two-tailed t test.
+A total of 1 μg RNA sample extracted from samples by TriZol reagent (Invitrogen, Carlsbad, CA, United States) was mixed with DNase I (Invitrogen) and then synthesized to cDNA by SuperScript II reverse transcriptase (Invitrogen).
+Quantitative real-time PCR (qPCR) was performed on the 7500 Real-Time PCR System apparatus (Applied Biosystems, Framingham, MA, United States) to detect gene transcripts in the cDNA template mixed with SYBR Green (Applied Biosystems).
+The relative mRNA level of GAS2 (F5’-TG CAAATGCCCAAACAAGTTC-3’; GAS2-R5’-TTCTCCCACTCGGTATCTTCC TT-3’) was evaluated by relative quantification of an internal control gene expression based on a similar amplification efficiency.
+Statistical analyses were carried out by the two-tailed t-test.

-Plasmids transfection
+Plasmid transfection

-pDEST40-GAS2 & pDEST40-CTRL were given by Prof. Yutaka Kondo (Nagoya, Japan)[10].
-1-3 × 105 cells per well were seeded in the six-well plate overnight to achieve the desired density of 60%-80% confluence.
-Plasmids were transfected into cells using FuGene 6 reagent (Roche) at a ratio of 1:3 as per manufacturer’s instructions.
+pDEST40-GAS2 and pDEST40-CTRL were given by Prof. Yutaka Kondo (Nagoya, Japan)[10].
+A density of 1-3 × 105 cells per well were seeded in a 6-well plate overnight to achieve 60%-80% confluency.
+Plasmids were transfected into cells using FuGene 6 reagent (Roche, Basel, Switzerland) at a ratio of 1:3 as per the manufacturer’s instructions.
 The transfected cells were incubated daily for 3 d.
-The optimal transfection efficiency was monitored in two days.
+The optimal transfection efficiency was monitored in 2 d.

 RNA interference and transfection

-According to manufacturer (HiPerfect, QIAGEN)’s protocols, 50 nM siRNAs against GAS2, 100 nM siRNAs against P53(ON-TARGET plus SMART pool, Thermo Fisher Scientific Ltd.) and a control sequence (siCtrl: 5’-UUCUCCGAACGUGUCACGU-3’) was transfected into cell samples.
-These transfectants were added into the mixture that 100 μL of serum-free culture medium with 12 μL of Transfection Reagent (Hiper-Fect) and cultured daily for 3 d.
-The optimum interference efficiency was observed in two days.
+According to the manufacturer’s (HiPerfect; QIAGEN, Hilden, Germany) protocols, 50 nM small interfering RNAs (siRNAs) against GAS2, 100 nM siRNAs against p53 (ON-TARGET plus SMART pool; Thermo Fisher Scientific Ltd., Waltham, MA, United States), and a control sequence (siCtrl: 5’-UUCUCCGAACGUGUCACGU-3’) were transfected into the cell samples.
+These transfectants were added into a mixture of 100 μL serum-free culture medium with 12 μL transfection reagent (Hiper-Fect) and cultured daily for 3 d.
+The optimum interference efficiency was observed in 2 d.

-Western blotting analysis
+Western blot analysis